kkuppens/GettingCleaningData/README.md

 ###a) This README.md:
 	Description of the project.
 	Additional information and decisions taken during the project.
-	Explanation of the run_analysis.R script.
+	Explanation run_analysis.R script.
 ###b) CodeBook.md:
 	Data description: Raw Data, variables, variable descriptions and units.
-	Data Transformations: actions for producing the first and second tidy data set.
+	Data Transformations: Data manupulations for producing the first and second tidy data set.
 ###c) run_Analysis.R script:
-	The actual script that when run in R or Rstudio will produce the tidy data sets using the raw data.
+	The actual script when run in R or Rstudio produces the tidy data sets using the raw data.

 ##1.
 Project Description